NSGeophysics/GPRPy/README.md

 #### Requires:

+numpy, scipy, matplotlib, pickle, tkinter, struct, re, tqdm, Pmw

-numpy, scipy, matplotlib, pickle, tkinter, struct, re
+Of these, numpy, scipy, matplotlib, pickle, tkinter, struct, and re often come preinstalled.

-you can install each of them by running
+You can install missing packages (perhaps tqdm and Pmw) by running

-`pip install numpy`
+`pip install tqdm Pmw`

 or

-`pip3 install numpy`
+`pip3 install tqdm Pmw`

 or

-`conda install numpy`
+`conda install tqdm Pmw`

 If pip or conda can't find a specific package (for example pickle), then it may already be installed.